International Engagement and Adaptation

 Leads

-Kathryn Bowen - Deputy Director, Melbourne Climate Futures; Professor of Environment, Climate & Global Health, Melbourne School of Population & Global Health, MDHS
+Kathryn Bowen - Deputy Director, Melbourne Climate Futures; Professor of Environment, Climate & Global Health, Melbourne School of Population and Global Health, MDHS

-Celia McMichael - Associate Professor In Health Geography, Geography, Earth and Atmospheric Sciences, Faculty of Science
+Celia McMichael - Head of School and Professor, School of Geography, Geography, Earth and Atmospheric Sciences, Faculty of Science

-• Dr Celia McMichael is an Associate Professor in the School of Geography, Earth and Atmospheric Sciences.
+- Celia is a Professor in the School of Geography, Earth and Atmospheric Sciences.
 Celia conducts research focused on health geography, international health, migrant and refugee health, and climate change-related migration and displacement.
 She has worked in Nepal, Fiji, Angola, Peru and Sri Lanka.
 Celia is currently working on research projects focusing on refugee resettlement in Australia, and climate change-related migration and relocation in Small Island States.